rstraub/rstraub.github.io/_drafts/why-use-tdd-an-xp-perspective.md

 ## Why do Values Matter in the First Place?

 As I mentioned, TDD is the subject of quite some controversy amongst developers.
 Software engineers either love or hate it.
 I believe those who haven't tried TDD or hate it might not fully see the point.

-A practice without underlying values is a hollow shell.
+**A practice without underlying values is a hollow shell**.

 It's like not wanting to stretch before going out for a run simply because you are unaware that it prevents injuries.
 Without that knowledge, stretching seems like a waste of time and effort.
-Thus, I believe *understanding the goal of a practice is what gives it meaning.*
+Thus, I believe understanding *the goal of a practice is what gives it meaning*.

 ## Improving Feedback by Using TDD

 Firstly, TDD is one of the best ways to generate feedback.
-Feedback on what you say?
+Feedback on what?
 On each one of these attributes:

 * **Correctness**.
 Simply put, does the code do what you want?
 The crucial differentiator is that with TDD, you get this while you're still coding up the problem.
 No need for print statements or playing compiler in your head to figure out what the code is doing.
 * **Quality**.
 A superpower of TDD.
 It will force you to write testable code, i.e., *loosely coupled* and *highly cohesive*, which means your code has a higher quality.
-If the testing becomes difficult, it is a tell-tale sign your design could use improvement (-- ref --).
+If the testing becomes difficult, it is a [tell-tale sign][test_pain] your design could use improvement.
 Thus, TDD is an effective way to get feedback on your code's *internal quality*.
 * **Progress**.
 Since you start specifying behavior as a failing test, you know exactly when you're done: once the test is green.
 Combining this with [Acceptance Test-Driven Development][what-is-atdd] amplifies the feedback to the feature level.

 ## Achieving Simplicity with TDD

 Secondly, Test-Driven Development is a great way to write simpler code.
 Simplicity is difficult to achieve in programming, but it is equally crucial to pursue.
 It helps manage complexity.
 The definition of simplicity that I like best comes from the [agile manifesto][agile_manifesto_principles]:

-*‌Simplicity--the art of maximizing the amount of work not done--is essential.*
+> Simplicity--the art of maximizing the amount of work not done--is essential.

 But how does TDD achieve this magical thing?

-Firstly, it forces you to express the behavior you need upfront unambiguously.
+Firstly, it forces you to **express the behavior you need upfront unambiguously**.
 You should end up writing exactly the code you need, following the "[You Aren't Gonna Need It][yagni]" principle.
 An experienced TDD'er aims to go from [red to green][tdd_mantra] as quickly as possible, and simplicity is a surefire way to do so.

-Secondly, the last step in the [tdd cycle][tdd_mantra] is [refactoring][refactoring].
-This continuous refactoring cycle should result in more readable and simpler code.
+Furthermore, the last step in the [tdd cycle][tdd_mantra] is [refactoring][refactoring]. **This continuous refactoring cycle results in more readable and simpler code**.

 ## Becoming Courageous by Applying TDD 🦁